West Farms, Bronx

 West Farms is a residential neighborhood in The Bronx, New York City.
-Its boundaries, are: Bronx Park to the north, the Bronx River Parkway to the east, the Cross-Bronx Expressway to the south, and Southern Boulevard to the west.
+Its boundaries are Bronx Park to the north, the Bronx River to the east, the Cross Bronx Expressway to the south, and Southern Boulevard to the west.
 East Tremont Avenue is the primary thoroughfare through West Farms.

 West Farms is part of Bronx Community Board 6, and its ZIP Code is 10460.
 The area is patrolled by the NYPD's 48th Precinct.
-NYCHA property in the area is patrolled by P.S.A.
-8 at 2794 Randall Avenue in the Throggs Neck section of the Bronx.